Electro-Pneumatic Control is used in air compressors to regulate the discharge air pressure.

 At starting of Air Compressor, the air pressure inside the receiver is low so pressure switches energize the solenoid valves.

-Hence this will stop air supply to inlet or suction valve & Compressor comes to full speed, which is known as 100% load.
+Hence this will stop the air supply to the inlet or suction valve & Compressor comes to full speed, which is known as 100% load.

-As the receiver pressure increases than the set pressure of pressure switch-1, the contact of the switch opens & cut the electric supply of respective solenoid valve & de-energizes the same.
+As the receiver pressure increases than the set pressure of pressure switch-1, the contact of the switch opens & cuts the electric supply of the respective solenoid valve & de-energizes the same.

-Due to this air supply flows to the inlet or suction valve and one set of inlet valve open thus compressor unloads partially.
+Due to this air supply flows to the inlet or suction valve and one set of inlet valves opens thus compressor unloads partially.
 I.e. 50% load.

-If the consumption of compressed air is low than production then air pressure in receiver further increase to the set pressure of another pressure (switch-2) again the contact of the switch opens & de-energize the respective solenoid valve.
+If the consumption of compressed air is low than production then air pressure in the receiver further increases to the set pressure of another pressure (switch-2) again the contact of the switch opens & de-energizes the respective solenoid valve.

-This unloads the other set of inlet or suction valve & compressor gets fully unloaded which is known as 0% load.
+This unloads the other set of inlet or suction valves & compressor gets fully unloaded which is known as 0% load.

-Similarly, fall in receiver pressure causes the pressure switches to energize the solenoid valve & stops air supply to inlet or suction valve & compressor comes on load in steps i.e. 50% load & 100% load.
+Similarly, a fall in receiver pressure causes the pressure switches to energize the solenoid valve & stop air supply to the inlet or suction valve & compressor comes on load in steps i.e. 50% load & 100% load.

-As this is a modern type of capacity controller (electro-pneumatic), it is essential to take following,
+As this is a modern type of capacity controller (electro-pneumatic), it is essential to take the following,

 Precautions for a smooth operation of the electro-pneumatic control

 01) Keep control filters clean, by draining the moisture collected in the filter bowl.
-Otherwise, this will mix up with dust, oil & other materials and forms paste and restrict the air flow of air or sometimes enter into the inlet valves.
+Otherwise, this will mix up with dust, oil & other materials and form a paste and restrict the airflow of air or sometimes enter into the inlet valves.

 02) Stop air leakage in the impulse line.